oti4me/more-recipes/README.md

 ### Development

-This application was developed using NodeJs with express for routing.
+This application was developed using NodeJs with Express for routing.
 Postgres was used for persisting data.

-The frontend was built using html, css and javascript.
+The frontend was built using HTML,CSS and JavaScript.

 ### Installation